paul-hammant/profile-tricks/README.md

 Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 1.739 sec
 ```

+Classpath at the time of this test execution will be api.jar only.

 NativeImpl's test output to console:

 ```